Ina Raymundo

+Career

 In 1994, Raymundo appeared in her first magazine cover at 18 years old.
 She then appeared nude on the cover of the March 2000 issue of People Asia.
 She also appeared on the cover of the November 2015 issue of FHM Philippines at age 39.
 She appeared again on the cover of FHM Philippines for the March 2017 issue, at age 41.

 In 2003, Raymundo married Ukrainian-Canadian businessman Brian Poturnak.
-The couple have five children together named Erika Rae, Jakob, Mikaela Jade, Anika Sage and Minka Eve.
+The couple have five children together named Erika Rae, Jakob, Mikaela Jade, Anika Sage, and Minka Eve.

+Aside from doing a variety of films from sexy to action and comedy, she has delved into drama such as her critically acclaimed performance in Tuhog in 2001.
+In 2012, she returned to television via the afternoon series Lumayo Ka Man sa Akin, in the 2015 remake of Marimar, and in 2016's The Millionaire's Wife.

+Raymundo also starred as Annie Mariano in the ABS-CBN romantic drama series Can't Buy Me Love (2023–2024).